bonitasoft/bonita-doc/md/overview-of-bonita-bpm-in-a-cluster.md

 The load balancer must be configured to use sticky sessions (this is needed to manage sessions created when users log in to the Portal).

-There is no automated migration from a Bonita Open Solution 5.10 cluster to a Bonita cluster, because the cluster models are completely different.
-You can [migrate a process from 5.10](migrate-a-process-from-bonita-open-solution-5-x.md), but you need to build your Bonita cluster from scratch.

 ### Active and passive nodes

 If an active node fails or is stopped, the load balancer redirects work to the remaining active nodes.
 This keeps the downtime to a minimum, but increases the load on the active nodes.